qizhou1729/DMK-MC/README.md

 This is a C++ implementation of the periodic dual-space multilevel kernel-splitting method for Monte Carlo simulation long-range electrostatics systems.

-## Work done

-- [x] set up cpp project and ci
-- [x] implement the ewald summation
-- [x] implement the planewave version of hpdmk
-- [x] detailed unit tests
-- [x] replace the Gaussian kernel with PSWF kernel
-- [x] arbitrary single particle shifting and system update
-- [x] incoming planewave and energy update

-## Future to do list

-- [ ] user level interface (not necessary for now)

 ## How to use

 1. Clone the repository